TrenchBoot/linux/Documentation/x86/secure-launch.rst

 One of the buffers passed to the MLE via the OS-MLE TXT heap table is not protected by a PMR.
-This value is set by the pre-launch environment so the issue originates there.
+This value is set by the pre-launch environment so the issue most likey  originates there.
 It could also be the sign of an attempted attack.

 ======  =============================
 Name:   SL_ERROR_OS_SINIT_BAD_VERSION